 - 5.1.
 Develop tools to enhance habitat and species survival and reproduction. - 5.2.
-Develop tools to inform actions that will improve species in situ and ex situ viability. - 5.3.
-Conduct long-term studies on range, demographics, and dispersal. - 5.4.
+Develop tools to inform actions that will improve species in situ and ex situ. - 5.3.
+Maintain long-term studies on range, demographics, and dispersal. - 5.4.
 Conduct research on threats to the viability of all life stages of the species. - 5.5.
-Develop tools for long-term monitoring of population growth and status as appropriate. - 5.6.
-Conduct population viability analyses for each species as appropriate. - 5.7.
+Develop tools for monitoring population growth and status. - 5.6.
+Conduct population viability analyses for each species. - 5.7.
 Conduct studies on optimizing conservation translocation survival and success. - 5.8.
-Conduct long-term genetic studies on captive and wild populations as appropriate. - 5.9.
+Conduct long-term genetic studies on captive and wild populations of each species. - 5.9.
 Monitor range-wide population, status, population trends, and distribution at time intervals appropriate for each species. - 5.10.
-Monitor and maintain water quality for the entire lifecycle of the species. - 5.11.
-Determine biological limitations for species'resproduction and survival (e.g. salinity, temperature, water quality, water quantity, and others).
+Monitor and maintain water quality factors for the entire lifecycle of the species. - 5.11.
+Determine biological limitations for species'resproduction and survival (e.g., salinity, temperature, water quality, water quantity, and others).